Guided Advanced Tactical Rocket

 The Guided Advanced Tactical Rocket (GATR) is a weapons system under development by Orbital ATK and Elbit Systems.
 It is intended to provide a low-cost guided missile compatible with existing unguided 70mm rocket launch platforms such as the Hydra 70.
 The penetrating version of the GATR is equipped with a steel-cased M282 warhead and a programmable fuze.
 It can be set from the cockpit to detonate on impact or after a delay and is capable of penetrating a triple-brick wall and light-vehicle armor.

 History

 In April 2013, ATK was awarded a $3.2 million contract from the U.S. Special Operations Command to provide GATR precision guided missiles for evaluation.

 In April 2025, German defense company Diehl Defence announced a partnership with Elbit Systems to pitch the GATR to the German Army under the brand Euro-GATR.

+In early August 2025, Elbit Systems placed an order with India based NIBE Limited to manufacture and supply the 70mm-class air-to-surface GATR rockets.